CartoDB/mobile-sdk/BUILDING.md

 example the official SDK builds are currently compiled with 'valhalla+nmlmodellodtree' profiles.
 The following instructions use 'standard' profile as an example.

+In order to make SDK binaries as small as possible, 'lite' profile can be used.
+This profile disables geocoding, routing and offline support, but resulting binaries are about 40% smaller.

 ## Building process
 Be patient - full build will take 1+ hours.
 You can speed it up by limiting architectures and platforms where it is built.